 Anyone visiting Oklahoma from another state can use their disabled parking pass from their home state, as long as they follow the laws set forth in Oklahoma.

-When issued a handicap permit, you must display it prominently from your rearview mirror when parked in a designated handicap spot.
+When issued an Oklahoma handicap parking permit, you must display it prominently from your rearview mirror when parked in a designated handicap spot.
 The permit must be removed when the vehicle is in motion.

-The handicap placard can be used on any vehicle, but the person whom the placard was issued to must either be the driver or the passenger of the vehicle.
-In the state of Oklahoma, if a person submits a false application regarding a disability in order to obtain a handicap placard, they will be found guilty of a misdemeanor and will face a $500 fine.
+An Oklahoma handicap placard can be used on any vehicle, but the person whom the placard was issued to must either be the driver or the passenger of the vehicle.
+In the state of Oklahoma, if a person submits a false application regarding a disability to obtain a handicap placard, they will be found guilty of a misdemeanor and will face a $500 fine.

 Parking Pass Requirements

-You must have a qualifying condition in order to receive a handicap parking permit in Oklahoma.
+You must have a qualifying condition to receive a handicap parking permit in Oklahoma.
 The requirements include:

 - Not being able to walk 200 feet without stopping to rest